Revisiting and modeling power-law distributions in empirical outage data of power systems: Discussion

+In this section, we employ the spectral analysis method on the time series $S(t)$, $I(t)$, $D(t)$, and additionally $N(t)$, all introduced in Sec.~\ref{sec:2C}.
 As shown in Figs.~\ref{fig:powsp} (a) and (b), our collected outage data typically display a $1/f^\alpha$ power law, a signature of correlation in the outage events, in the lower-frequency range, while the higher-frequency range is overwhelmed by white noise, which is characterized by a constant power spectrum.
 This is immediately evident if we compare Figs.~\ref{fig:powsp} (a) and (b) to how the $1/f^2$ power spectrum of a Brownian noise is affected by white noise of different intensities, as illustrated in Fig.~\ref{fig:powsp} (c).
 Hence, even though the exponent values for $P_S(f)$, ranging from $\sim 1.91$ to $\sim 3.49$, are not entirely in accord with $\alpha<2$ for the Bak–Tang–Wiesenfeld and Manna sandpile models with dimensionality $d<d_c=4$ \cite{laurson2005}, we do not exclude that the topology of the system may come to play, or that there could exist a crossover in the $1/f^\alpha$ law, as the correlations manifested in the higher-frequency range are largely masked by white noise.